Roft3x/TrafficLight/README.md

 # trafficlight

-just a project for internship
+just a project for an internship